zslajchrt/zslajchrt.github.io/_drafts/developing-protean-applications-part3.md

 The problem of object schizophrenia is discussed in more detail here [LINK: Object schizophrenia].

-On the other hand, let us see how the model looks if the language offers traits.
+On the other hand, let us see how the model looks if the language offers traits [LINK].
 In contrast to the no-trait model, here the `Thing` type and the two dimensions are separated.
 The composition is deferred until the moment of the creation of a new item.